qqlvl/CopyTerminal/README.md

 > **Note for Windows Users:** [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install-manual) is required.

 ### Use the Starter (Recommended for Agent Creation)

-Full steps and documentation can be found in the [Eliza Starter Repository](https://github.com/elizaOS/eliza-starter).
 ```bash
 git clone https://github.com/elizaos/eliza-starter.git
 cd eliza-starter